 Best UL Sleeping Bag for Warm Weather

-What we like: Crazy light; the wet-weather assurance of hydrophobic down.
+What we like: Crazy light and provides the wet-weather assurance of hydrophobic down.

 What we don’t: Only recommended for mid-summer use.

 If you think the options above are ultralight, you ain’t seen nothing yet.
-At just 12 ounces, the 40-degree Spark is the lightest fully featured sleeping bag on this list and comes complete with a hood and zipper.
+At just 12.8 ounces, the 45-degree Spark is the lightest fully featured sleeping bag on this list and comes complete with a hood and zipper.
 What’s more, it features hydrophobic down and packs smaller than a 1-liter Nalgene in the included compression sack.
-Sure, the Spark can’t compare with most of the picks here in terms of warmth—with a 40-degree Lower Limit, we only recommend it for balmy nights—but these specs undeniably are impressive, even for a summer-weight bag.
+Sure, the Spark can’t compare with most of the picks here in terms of warmth—with a 45-degree Lower Limit, we only recommend it for balmy nights—but these specs are undeniably impressive, even for a summer-weight bag.
+The Spark's previous iteration had a short, 1/3-length zipper, which limited wiggle room and ventilation but kept weight and bulk low.
+This has now been improved a bit with a 1/2-length zip on the 45 and 30-degree options—adding a slight weight bump of 0.8 ounces—and a 3/4-length zip on the 15 and 0-degree models.

 All that said, versatility is limited with such a lightweight design.
-To put it in perspective, the top-ranked Hummingbird contains almost twice the amount of down, which makes it more versatile for three-season use.
-On top of that, the Spark has a short, 1/3-length zipper, which gives you a lot less wiggle room and limits ventilation.
-Finally, its 10-denier shell isn’t the thinnest here (the Tanager’s above is 7D), but it will require considerable care when packing or sleeping outside on rough ground.
-But the Spark series is about as good as it gets if you’re looking to shave weight, and it’s worth checking out the 5, 18, and 28-degree versions for more warmth.
-Finally, keep an eye out for an updated design in spring 2024, which features water-resistant 10-denier nylon at the hood and footbox to protect the down from condensation.
+To put it in perspective, the top-ranked Hummingbird contains twice the amount of down, which makes it more versatile for three-season use.
+On top of that, its 10-denier shell isn’t the thinnest here (the Tanager’s above is 7D), but it will require considerable care when packing or sleeping outside on rough ground.
+But the Spark series is about as good as it gets if you’re looking to shave weight, and it’s worth checking out the 0, 15, and 30-degree versions for more warmth.

-See the Men's Sea to Summit Spark 40 See the Women's Sea to Summit Flame 35
+See the Men's Sea to Summit Spark 45 See the Women's Sea to Summit Spark 45

 Best of the Rest